240708-NET/BilalMirza/README.md

 Hello World!
 Welcome to my repository.
 (Posted using CLI!)

-Revature training Reposditory used for building C# foundation and .NET fundamentals.
+Revature training Repository used for building C# foundation and .NET fundamentals.